About this experience

 **Booking an experience for only one person costs €160,-

-We will meet at IC station Ede/Wageningen.
-During the tour I will take you back in time with stories and visits to special historical locations, so that you gain a good impression of what happened in that time.
+We can meet at IC station Ede/Wageningen or I can pick you up with the Land Rover at one of the hotels in the vicinity of the Experience.** During the tour we go back in time with stories and visits to special historical locations, so that you gain a good impression of what happened in that time.
 It was a massive operation, with a very broad alliance which eventually failed, needlessly taking many victims on both sides.
 A power struggle amongst the leading generals led to the wrong decisions being taken at crucial points.
 We start the tour on the Ginkel heath which served as a Drop Zone for all paratroopers during Operation Market Garden.
 They were to connect with the Allies on the other side of the river.
-We continue the tour to the John Frost bridge through the Field of Honour to Hotel Hartenstein, which served as the headquarters of the English during the war.
-Here we will finish the tour and you will have the opportunity to visit the museum by yourself.
+We continue our tour in this beautiful area along several fields and drop zones for gliders and parachutists to the John Frost bridge in Arnhem.
+From Arnhem we drive along the river Rhine to Oosterbeek to the Fields of Honour and Hotel Hartenstein.
+This former hotel served at that time as headquarters of the British Airborne troops during Operation Market Garden.
+Today villa Hartenstein is a beautiful completely renovated Airborne museum.
 Seeing the places in combination with a visit to the museum, you will relive the period of September 1944 in Oosterbeek by means of images and sound that you will always remember.